A Formal Separation Between Strategic and Nonstrategic Behavior

-That is, an elementary behavioral model works as follows.
-First, given an arbitrary game $G=(N,A,u)$, and for each action profile $a\in A$, we apply the same no-smuggling function $\varphi$ to the $|N|$-tuple of real values $\langle u_1(a), \ldots, u_{|N|}(a)\rangle$, producing in each case a single real value.
+An elementary behavioral model works as follows.
+First, given an arbitrary game $G=(N,A,u)$, and for each action profile $a\in A$, we apply the same (either dictatorial or non-encoding) function $\varphi$ to each element of the $|N|$-tuple of real values $\langle u_1(a), \ldots, u_{|N|}(a)\rangle$, producing in each case a single real value.
 We represent all of these real values in a mapping we call $\Phi$; this \emph{potential map} is a function of the same size as each of the utility functions.
 We then apply an arbitrary function $h$ to $\Phi(G)$, producing a probability distribution over $A_i$.